Dietitian: Canada

 The colleges also set the minimum entry requirements for admission into practice as a registered dietitian.
 Requirements to entry into practice as a dietitian include a four-year undergraduate degree from an accredited university (which includes courses in science, foods, nutrition, management, communication and psychology/sociology, among others), a 10–12 month supervised practice period (called an internship), and successfully passing a board exam in nutrition and dietetics.

 The national professional association in Canada is Dietitians of Canada.

 Malaysia

 History of Dietitians in Malaysia

 Hospital dietetic services began in Malaysia in 1953 under the Ministry of Health.
 In 1965 dietetics services began in university hospitals and in private hospitals in 1982.
 In 1988, University Kebangsaan Malaysia started the first dietetics program to train dietitians.
-There are currently eight universities in Malaysia offering programs in dietetics at at least a bachelor's level.
+There are currently eight universities in Malaysia offering programs in dietetics at least a bachelor's level.
 In 2005 the Ministry of Health recognized Dietitians under clinical and health services as an allied healthcare professional.